1) Is this event like last October's Networking Night?

 - What general pointers can you give the students for interviewing?
 What kinds of questions should they ask employers, etc.

 - What kind of background or experience do you look for from new college grads or in intern candidates?

 - Are you hiring?
-What job openings do you have and how do people apply?
+What openings do you have and how do people apply?

-12) I have questions about the Engineering Career Fair.
+13) I have questions about the Career Fair.

-Oregon State University Career Services organizes the Career Fairs.
-For more information, visit oregonstate.edu/career/ or contact them at 541-737-4085.
+The Career Development Center at Oregon State University organizes the Career Fairs and Career Expos.
+For more information, visit http:/career.oregonstate.edu or call 541-737-4085.